calbert1209/challenges/challenge-react/README.md

     - I find it helpful to have all the styling in once place
 - [x] Write a nice commit message and order it well.
   - 💬 I like to commit often, so each major change was its own PR, squash-merged to create a single commit
+  - 💬 I left some comments in the PRs to show what I was thinking about.
+Please have a look.👀
 - [x] Display well in most modern browser (Google Chrome, Safari, Firefox).

 ## Bonuses Completed